PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Proposed Methodology

-Precisely, $S_{n}^t$ approximates the change in the loss landscape at $\theta^t$ when $\theta_n^t$ is removed.
-Sensitivity, computed as a "weighting factor" of model weights \cite{molchanov2016pruning, molchanov2019importance, liang2022no}, determines the level of adaptation needed for model parameters.

-We utilize the gradients of parameters from the selected layers, computed by Eq. \ref{eq:kl_final} to compactly derive Eq. \ref{eqn:sens} from the first-order Taylor series expansion of $\mathcal{L}(\theta^t)$ as,
+Precisely, $S_{j,n}^t$ approximates the change in the loss landscape at $\theta^t$ when $\theta_{j,n}^t$ is removed.
+Sensitivity, computed as a ``weighting factor" of model weights \cite{molchanov2016pruning, molchanov2019importance, liang2022no}, determines the level of adaptation needed for model parameters.
+We utilize the gradients of parameters from the selected layers, computed by Eq. \ref{eq:kl_final}, to compactly derive Eq. \ref{eqn:sens} from the first-order Taylor series expansion of $\mathcal{L}(\theta^t)$ \cite{lee2018snip} to,

-Our rationale is as follows: parameters with low sensitivity are pushed to have higher learning rates owing to more adaptation.
-However, $S_n^t$ of $\theta_n^t$ can be highly uncertain and would have a large variation.
-We introduce a method to capture this "domain-level" uncertainty by computing a weighted moving average of the sensitivity $S_n^t$.
+Our rationale is as follows: parameters with low sensitivity are pushed to have higher LRs owing to more adaptation.
+However, $S_{j,n}^t$ of $\theta_{j,n}^t$ can be highly uncertain and would have a large variation.
+We introduce a method to capture this ``domain-level" uncertainty by computing a weighted moving average of the sensitivity $S_{j,n}^t$.
 This is formulated as,

-where $\hat S_n^t$ denotes the "domain-level" sensitivity and $\alpha$ $\in$ [0,1] is a smoothing factor.
-Specifically, $\alpha$ decides the contribution of the current sensitivity $S_n^t$ to $\hat S_n^t$.
-Since CTTA happens at batch level, it is critical to achieve a good balance between $S_n^t$ and $\hat S_n^t$, with a slightly larger focus on $S_n^t$.
-As it can be seen, we do not directly accumulate the "domain-level" information, unlike LAW \cite{park2024layer}.

-In addition, due to large distribution shifts happening because of the continuum of tasks, larger deviations of $S_n^t$ from $\hat S_n^t$ are bound to happen.
-To quantify these statistics, an absolute difference between $\hat S_n^t$ and $S_n^t$ can be computed as,
+where $\hat S_{j,n}^t$ denotes the ``domain-level" sensitivity, computed on-the-fly, and $\alpha$ $\in$ [0,1] is a smoothing factor.
+Specifically, $\alpha$ decides the contribution of the current sensitivity $S_{j,n}^t$ to $\hat S_{j,n}^t$.
+Since CTTA happens at the batch level, it is critical to achieve a good balance between $S_{j,n}^t$ and $\hat S_{j,n}^t$, with a slightly larger focus on $S_{j,n}^t$.
+As can be seen, we do not directly accumulate the ``domain-level" information, unlike LAW.
+Due to large distribution shifts happening because of the continuum of tasks, larger deviations of $S_n^t$ from $\hat S_n^t$ are bound to happen.
+We quantify this statistic as an absolute difference,

-We emphasize that since Eq. \ref{eq:unc} leverages sensitivity from previously computed batches and domains, $\hat D_n^t$ would act as a good indicator of how uncertain $S_n^t$ is to the previous batches and domains, for $\theta_n$.
+We emphasize that since Eq. \ref{eq:unc} leverages sensitivity from previously computed batches and domains, $\hat D_{j,n}^t$ would act as a good indicator of how uncertain $S_{j,n}^t$ is to the previous batches and domains \textit{i.e.} $\hat S_{j,n}^t$, for $\theta_{j,n}^t$.
 This would take care of error accumulation too.
+To automatically alter the LRs of these parameters, the ``importance" ($i_{j,n}^t$) is calculated as,